How to Use the CDL Helpline Web Site[The CDL Helpline web site is powered by Numara FootPrints® from BMC Software.]

 Very important information here: Reply directly to the CDL Helpline email address and do not alter the subject line.
 (You can remove "Re:" or "Fwd:" from the subject line if these bother you; removing these will not affect the functioning of the ticket-identifier information.)

-Finally, always remember to call the CDL Helpline at (510) 987-0555 to report urgent/critical outages, such as when a major service (UC-eLinks, etc.) is unavailable.
+Finally, always remember to call the CDL Helpline at (510) 987-0555 to report urgent/critical outages, such as when a major service (UC-eLinks, etc.) or licensed resource (Wiley Online Library) is unavailable.